 the patron is billed for the replacement cost + $25 processing fee.

-The checkout period for distance students is one semester.
+The checkout period for books for distance students is one semester.
+For DVDs and other media, it is six weeks.
 However, books borrowed and shipped are subject to recall if needed for faculty reserves.

 Distance students are able to check out up to 10 books at a time.

 If Allen Ginsberg Library owns a journal that contains an article you need, a scan of that article can be sent to you via email.
 To intiate the request, please email library staff at firstname.lastname@example.org with the following information: